MuhammadYaseenKhan/ebm-patitent-descriptions-dataset/README.md

 **If you are using this dataset please cite the following paper:**

 ```
-Samiullah, M. Y. Khan and M. S. Nizami, "Using Patient Descriptions of 20 Most Common Diseases in Text Classification for
+S. Shaikh, M. Y. Khan and M. S. Nizami, "Using Patient Descriptions of 20 Most Common Diseases in Text Classification for
 Evidence-based Medicine" 2021 1st Mohammad Ali Jinnah University International Conference on Computing (MAJICC), 2021.
 ```

 ```
 @INPROCEEDINGS{7889534,
-  author={Samiullah and Khan, Muhammad Yaseen and Nizami, Muhammad Suffian},
+  author={Shaikh, Samiullah and Khan, Muhammad Yaseen and Nizami, Muhammad Suffian},
   booktitle={2021 1st Mohammad Ali Jinnah University International Conference on Computing (MAJICC)},
   title={Using Patient Descriptions of 20 Most Common Diseases in Text Classification for Evidence-based Medicine},
   year={2021},